MIchaeladcock/michaeladcock.github.io/_posts/2020-10-09-THM-RootMe.md

 <img src="/img/rootme/21.python-setuid.png">

 <p>Easy privesc.
 Just run this command from the /usr/bin directory.
 The “-p” retains  the SUID bit permissions  set and does not drop the elevated privileges ( in our case root).
-And elevates the shell permissions to root  </p>
+And elevates the shells permissions to root . </p>
 <img src="/img/rootme/22.root-esclation..png">